FishWoWater/Part3DGen/README.md

-# PartGen3D: Structured Part-Level Mesh Generation from a Single Image
+# PartGen3D: Simple Structured Mesh Generation from a Single Image
 This project demonstrates a simple workflow to generate structured 3D meshes from a single RGB image and support part editing.
 It's built upon awesome works in the community like Hunyuan3D/TRELLIS/HoloPart/PartField etc.

 ### Video Demo